unconst/BitTensor/README.md

 <p align="center"> ∆Lj = the change in global objective w.r.t removal of single component j. </p>

-Beginning with the local estimation, ∆Lij, with respect to a single loss Li, and a connected component j.
+An approximation of ∆Lj can be attained by working first with each local estimation, ∆Lij, between a single loss Li, and a connected component j, and then transitively deriving all pair-wise paths through the network.
 We can calculate ∆Lij using a 2nd order approximation of the loss with respect to its input activations aj, and a change ∆aj reflecting the removal of the component j.

 <p align="center"> ∆Lij = L(aj + ∆aj) − L(aj) ≈ g' ∙ ∆aj  +  1/2 ∆aj ∙ H ∙ ∆aj (4) </p>